 How to Define & Write a Business Value Proposition

-Creating a value proposition is one of the most beneficial acts you can perform to clarify how to approach your marketing efforts for your business because it helps you clearly articulate why someone would want to buy from your company instead of from a competitor.
+Not only does it clarify how to approach your marketing efforts, but it also helps you clearly articulate why someone would want to buy from your company instead of from a competitor.

 As well, it begins the journey from a dream to a successful company.